cwchentw/mkg/README.md

 * `-v` or `--version`: Show version info and exit the program
 * `-h` or `--help`: Show help message and exit the program
 * `--licenses`: Show the available open-source licenses and exit the program
+* `--standards`: Show available language standards and exit the program

 ### Project metadata